saurabhacellere/flink/docs/dev/table/common.zh.md

 Main Differences Between the Two Planners
 -----------------------------------------

 1. Blink treats batch jobs as a special case of streaming.
-As such, the conversion between Table and DataSet is also not supported, and batch jobs will not be translated into `DateSet` programs but translated into `DataStream` programs, the same as the streaming jobs.
+As such, the conversion between Table and DataSet is not supported, and batch jobs will not be translated into `DateSet` programs but translated into `DataStream` programs, the same as the streaming jobs.
-2. The Blink planner does not support `BatchTableSource`, use bounded `StreamTableSource` instead of it.
+2. The Blink planner does not support `BatchTableSource`, uses bounded `StreamTableSource` instead of it.
 3. The Blink planner only support the brand new `Catalog` and does not support `ExternalCatalog` which is deprecated.
 4. The implementations of `FilterableTableSource` for the old planner and the Blink planner are incompatible.
 The old planner will push down `PlannerExpression`s into `FilterableTableSource`, while the Blink planner will push down `Expression`s.
 5. String based key-value config options (Please see the documentation about [Configuration]({{ site.baseurl }}/dev/table/config.html) for details) are only used for the Blink planner.